breakdance/breakdance-util/README.md

 ## About

+### Related projects

+* [breakdance-checklist](https://www.npmjs.com/package/breakdance-checklist): Plugin that adds checklist rendering support to breakdance, similar to task lists in github-flavored-markdown. | [homepage](https://github.com/jonschlinkert/breakdance-checklist "Plugin that adds checklist rendering support to breakdance, similar to task lists in github-flavored-markdown.")
+* [breakdance](https://www.npmjs.com/package/breakdance): Breakdance is a node.js library for converting HTML to markdown.
+Highly pluggable, flexible and easy… [more](http://breakdance.io) | [homepage](http://breakdance.io "Breakdance is a node.js library for converting HTML to markdown.
+Highly pluggable, flexible and easy to use.
+It's time for your markup to get down.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).